SiaFoundation/siad/changelog/items/key-updates/allow-skynet-blacklist-hash.md

-- Enable submitted the hash of the skylink merkleroot to the skynet blacklist
+- Enable adding or removing hashes of skylink merkleroots to the skynet blacklist